 What can I say?
 I love vegan jerky!
-And apparently I'm not alone, because my original recipe for Teriyaki Seitan Jerky is the most popular post on the blog (thank you, jerky lovers!!).
+And apparently I'm not alone, because my original recipe for Teriyaki Seitan Jerky is one of the most popular posts on the blog (thank you, jerky lovers).
 So let's get into some new flavors today, shall we?
-How about Buffalo and Thai Peanut?
+How about Buffalo and Thai Peanut!

 Once the slicing is complete, the seitan takes a dip in sauce and is either draped across racks (if you have them) or put directly on parchment-lined pans.
 Then, bake it low and slow for about an hour-and-a-half.
 And just like that, you have delicious, healthy, homemade vegan jerky!